-We are eight regions with eight unique Educational Theatre Program, but we exist for the same reasons:
+We are seven regions with seven unique Educational Theatre Programs, but we exist for the same reasons:

 We teach.
 We inspire.
 We bring health education to life.

 For more than 25 years, Kaiser Permanente has brought health education to our communities through the Educational Theatre Program (ETP).Through music, comedy and drama, our live theatre programs are offered to schools and communities free of charge in each of Kaiser Permanente’s eight regions.

 No other organization serves more children through educational theatre and nationally Kaiser Permanente employs the largest ensemble of actors.

 Our ethnically diverse group of professional actors also serve as skilled workshop facilitators, health educators and role models to the people they meet every day.

 Our programs have been presented to more than 15 million people!*